Sign Up

 Renal Dialysis

-Renal dialysis is the removal of waste substances from the blood (Sorrentino & Remmert, 2016).
-The process is used with patients in end-stage renal disease.Hemodialysis is when a machine is used to filter the blood.
-Typically, patients on hemodialysis have a tube permanently placed in their arm for the procedure called a fistula (Hegnar & Acello, 2014).This arm is never to be used to measure blood pressure.
-Although care of the fistula is done by the nurse, observations of redness or swelling at the fistula area should be reported.
+Renal dialysis is the removal of waste substances from the blood (Sorrentino & Remmert, 2021).
+The process is used with patients with ESRD.
+Hemodialysis is when a machine is used to filter the blood.
+Typically, patients on hemodialysis have a tube permanently placed in their arm for the procedure, called a fistula.
+The fistula can be in the upper or lower arm.
+Never measure blood pressure on the arm with a fistula.
+Although the nurse cares for a fistula, observations of redness or swelling at the fistula area should be reported.
+Figure 4 shows a fistula.

 Role of the CNA

-Report to The Nurse
+Report to the Nurse

-Report to the nurse any observations of confusion, change in mental status, blood pressure change, weight change, or any changes in input or output (Hegnar & Acello, 2014).
-Report any changes to the patient's current health status including bleeding, bruising, or any other problems with urination.
-Report any new information that is given to you or that you observe such as blood in the urine, difficulty urinating or painful urination.
+Report to the nurse any observations of confusion, change in mental status, blood pressure change, weight change, or any changes in intake or output.Report any changes to the patient's current health status, including bleeding, bruising, or problems with urination.Report any new information given to you or that you observe, such as blood in the urine, difficulty urinating, or painful urination.
 Describe any edema or skin changes as well.
 Any changes in the patient’s medical condition should also be reported.
-This may include sudden incontinence, mood changes, or injury, or respiratory distress.
-Observation is important when administering care for the patient (Hegnar & Acello, 2014).
-Also, observe for any safety issues such as dizziness when ambulating or pain in abdomen or lower back.
+This may include sudden incontinence, mood changes, injury, or respiratory distress.
+Observation is important when administering care to the patient.
+Also, observe for any safety issues such as dizziness when ambulating or pain in the abdomen or lower back.

 Select one of the following methods to complete this course.